PisterLab/micromissiles-unity/docs/Simulation_Configuration_Guide.md

 > [!NOTE]
 > In a deployment context (i.e. you downloaded the binary release from the [releases page](https://github.com/PisterLab/micromissiles-unity/releases)), these files are located in the `micromissiles_Data/StreamingAssets/Configs/` directory.
 >
-> On Windows and Linux, this directory is co-located with the executable.
+> On Windows and Linux, this directory is located alongside the executable.
 >
-> On MacOS, you need to right click the `micromissiles-v*.*` Application > `Show Package Contents` > `Contents/Resources/Data/StreamingAssets/Configs/`.
+> On MacOS, you need to right-click the `micromissiles-v*.*` Application > `Show Package Contents` > `Contents/Resources/Data/StreamingAssets/Configs/`.

 Several example configuration files are provided to help you get started.